-What you need to edit page content in WordPress
+What you need to edit pages in WordPress

-- Your login username and password from your web developer.
+- A WordPress username and password from your web developer.

-- The URL of your administration area (also known as web address, or possibly link).
+- The URL of the administration area (also known as web address, or possibly link).

-The first thing I do is I open the front end of the website in a new browser tab.
-So I have back end visible in one tab, front end visible in the other.
+The first thing I do is open the public-facing part of the website in a new browser tab.
+I then have the admin area (back end) visible in one tab and the public space (front end) visible in the other.
 That way, I can switch between the two.

 The easiest way to open the front end of your WordPress website in a new tab is;

-- Click “Open in new tab” – NB.
-There may be a variation of words depending on browser.
+NB.
+There may be a variation of words depending on the browser you are using.